George-Dros/Portfolio_Optimization/README.md

 4. Identified and plotted the Max Sharpe Ratio (MSR) and Global Minimum Variance (GMV) portfolios.
 5. Plotted the Capital Market Line (CML) to show the optimal risk-return profile for a given risk-free rate.

-This project provides a foundational look into portfolio optimization techniques, commonly used in quantitative finance.

 ## Table of Contents

 - [Installation](#installation)